-We went out for coffee, caught up on many things as usual but she also mentioned if I was having issues lately of any kind which sounded strange to me, she was very specific in asking…
+We went out for coffee, caught up on many things, as usual, but she also mentioned if I was having issues of any kind lately, which sounded strange to me.
+She was very specific in asking. . . .

-Are you into spiritism or anything related to it?
-I been having odd dreams and you seemed involved in all of them, in every nightmare you are surrounded by deformed beings, non-human and this is taking a toll on me as well.
+“Are you into spiritism or anything related to it?
+I’ve been having odd dreams and you seemed involved in all of them.
+In every nightmare, you are surrounded by deformed beings, non-human, and this is taking a toll on me, as well.”

-I kind of froze and didn’t know how to react…
+I kind of froze and didn’t know how to react. . . .

-She said, “are you alright?
-I know you Sheryl enough to tell, I might need to tell you something that happened so many years ago.
+She said, “Are you alright?
+I know you, Sheryl, enough to know that I might need to tell you something that happened many years ago.
 I’m the only one to blame here.”

 I let out a gasp, as I had a strong inkling of what she was about to say.

-“My beautiful daughter, as a mother I did everything I could to protect you from any danger.
-I never thought that I could trust the wrong person in one of my moments of need and be able to keep that person close to my life despite what she did…”
+“My beautiful daughter, as a mother I did everything I could to protect you from all danger.
+I never thought I could trust the wrong person in one of my moments of need and then keep that person close to my life despite what she did . . .

-“One of my sisters, Agatha, had a really hard time trying to get pregnant, she had tried so many ways but none of them worked for her, in her desperation she call upon any force that could help her achieve her goal of being a mother and it worked out but it came with a high price.”
+“One of my sisters, Agatha, had a really hard time getting pregnant.
+She had tried so many ways but none of them worked for her.
+In her desperation, she called upon any force that could help her achieve her goal of being a mother, and it worked, but it came with a high price.”

-I couldn’t believe my own aunt Agatha has been conniving while plotting against me right from the beginning supposedly helping me out but just pushing me down further.
+I couldn’t believe my own aunt Agatha had been plotting against me right from the beginning, supposedly helping me out but just pushing me down further.

-My mother made a big confession to me, between tears and regret… I guess time taught me how to forgive after all of these years.
+My mother made a big confession to me, between tears and regret . . .
+But I guess time has taught me how to forgive after all of these years because I didn’t feel nearly as angry as I thought I would.

-“She was present during your birth, I was all sedated and helpless, how I wish I was awake!
-She took your navel string after being thrown in the garbage and give it as an offering to an entity in return of a child on her own.”
+“She was present during your birth,” my mother continued.
+“I was sedated and helpless.
+How I wish now that I’d been awake!
+She took your umbilical cord after it had been thrown in the garbage and gave it as an offering to an entity in return for a child of her own.

-“Unaware that it wasn’t the sole offering required, she soon discovered that the entity demanded her to pour a blood-like liquid into your mouth.
-Naively, I believed my baby was being looked after, only to realize that, in reality, my child was being condemned.”
+“Unaware that it wasn’t the sole offering required, she soon discovered that the entity demanded that she pour a blood-like liquid into your mouth.
+Naively, I believed my baby was being looked after, only to realize that, in reality, my child was being condemned.

-“I don’t hate her anymore; I just feel shame and disgust but she is paying for what she did and she will keep paying till her last breath.”
+“I don’t hate her anymore; I just feel shame and disgust.
+But she is paying for what she did, and she will keep paying till her last breath.

-“She has been suffering from so much pain, she birthed a son that stayed sick during all his childhood, now being a grown man, he barely talks to her and often regrets having her as a mother so I decided to not keep a grudge towards her, life and God is punishing her in so many ways, is my sister but she deserves all this…”
+“She has been suffering from so much pain.
+She birthed a son that stayed sick during all his childhood.
+Now a grown man, he barely talks to her and often regrets having her as a mother, so I decided to not keep a grudge toward her.
+Life and God is punishing her in so many ways.
+She’s my sister but she deserves all this. . . .”

-But how do you know all these things?
+“But how do you know all these things?”
 I asked.

-“Call it premonitions, dreams or nightmares, I don’t know anymore but I’m pretty sure I needed to communicate this to you, so you will be aware of the danger you are in.”
+“Call it premonitions, dreams, or nightmares—I don’t know anymore but I’m pretty sure I needed to communicate this to you so you’d be aware of the danger you’re in.”

-I didn’t interrupt my mother but I went wordless, I was confused and a little mad at her.
+I didn’t interrupt my mother.
+I went silent.
+I was confused and a little mad at her.